numpy/numpy/doc/source/reference/simd/index.rst

 CPU/SIMD Optimizations
 ***********************

-NumPy comes with flexible working mechanism that allows it to harness the SIMD features that CPUs own, in order to provide faster and more stable performance on all popular platforms.
-Currently, NumPy supports (X86, IBM/Power, ARM7, ARM8) architectures.
+NumPy comes with a flexible working mechanism that allows it to harness the SIMD features that CPUs own, in order to provide faster and more stable performance on all popular platforms.
+Currently, NumPy supports the X86, IBM/Power, ARM7 and ARM8 architectures.

 The optimization process in NumPy is carried out in three layers:

-- Code is *written* using the universal intrinsics, with guards that will enable use of the them only when the compiler recognizes them.
+- Code is *written* using the universal intrinsics which is a set of types, macros and functions that are mapped to each supported instruction-sets by using guards that will enable use of the them only when the compiler recognizes them.
-  Usually, they are used to generate multiple kernels for the same functionality, in which each generated kernel represents a set of instructions that related one or multiple certain CPU features.
-The first kernel represents the minimum(baseline) CPU features, and the other kernels represent the additional(dispatched) CPU features.
+  This allow us to generate multiple kernels for the same functionality, in which each generated kernel represents a set of instructions that related one or multiple certain CPU features.
+The first kernel represents the minimum (baseline) CPU features, and the other kernels represent the additional (dispatched) CPU features.

 - At *compile* time, CPU build options are used to define the minimum and additional features to support, based on user choice and compiler support.
 The